2018ik/2018ik.github.io/_wiki/christ_indwelling.markdown

 >Test yourselves whether you are in the faith; prove yourselves; or do you not recognize yourselves that Jesus Christ is in you, unless you are disapproved?

 Paul's test for whether or not someone has faith is whether or not they recognize that Christ dwells in them.
+Faith is for the facts to be substantiated and subjectively experienced by the believers (Heb.
+11:1).
+Christ Jesus dwelling in man is a fact, but for man to recognize that Christ is in them is a matter of faith.